Henry-Research/EFEMP1_GTEx_eQTL/README.md

 # Instructions

-- For detailed step-by-step instruction on how to perform the analysis, see 'StepByStep_guide.md'
+- For detailed step-by-step instruction on how to perform the analysis, see 'StepByStep_guide.md' in the 'Instructions/' directory